Reducing the Risk of Groundwater Contamination by Improving Animal Manure Management

 Abandoned manure storage pits, especially earthen ones, can pose significant water quality problems.
 Any abandoned structure should be completely emptied.
 In the case of earthen manure-storage facilities, liner materials (to a depth of about two feet) should be removed and spread over croplands.
 The remaining hole should be filled and leveled.
 Manure packs from pole sheds no longer in use also should be removed and the manure land-applied.
 If manure is stacked in fields, remove it as soon as conditions permit.
-Check with the Missouri Department of Natural Resources (DNR), your local MU Extension center or the NRCS for information on closure of livestock facilities.
-You also can refer to the closure regulation, 10 CSR 20-6.015, Section 12, for specifics on livestock manure facility closure.
+Check with the DNR, your county MU Extension office or the Missouri Natural Resources Conservation Service for information on closure of livestock facilities.
+You also can refer to the closure regulation, Missouri Code of State Regulations, Rules of the Department of Natural Resources (10 CSR 20-6.015, Section 12) for specifics on livestock manure facility closure.

 Milking-center wastewater storage

-Wastewater from the dairy milking center, including wastes from the milking parlor (manure, feed solids, hoof dirt) and milkhouse (bulk tank-rinse water and detergent used in cleaning) commonly is disposed of by channeling the waste to a livestock waste management system.
+Wastewater from the dairy milking center, including wastes from the milking parlor (manure, feed solids, hoof dirt) and from the milkhouse (bulk tank-rinse water and detergent used in cleaning) commonly is disposed of by channeling the waste to a livestock waste management system.
 The material may be pretreated in an aerobic lagoon before it enters the livestock-waste storage facility.
-Human waste from the milking center may be mixed with livestock waste if it receives the equivalent of secondary treatment (aerobic lagoon or aerated septic tank) before it enters the system managing animal manure.
-This is allowed under a Memorandum of Understanding between the Missouri DNR and the Missouri Milk Board.
+Human waste from the milking center may be mixed with livestock waste if it receives the equivalent of secondary treatment, as in an aerobic lagoon or aerated septic tank, before it enters the system managing animal manure.
+This is allowed under a memorandum of understanding between the DNR and the State Milk Board.

-From an environmental perspective, delivery of milking-center wastewater to a manure-storage facility, if available, makes the most sense.
-Discharge options are: field application, overland flow, or slow surface infiltration.
+Delivery of milking-center wastewater to a manure-storage facility, if available, makes the most sense environmentally.
+Discharge options are:

 No discharge by combining wastes

-This option is limited, however, to farmers who handle their manure in slurry form.
+This option is limited to farmers who handle their manure in slurry form.
 Although it adds to transportation and spreading costs, nutrients from dairy wastewater can be used to meet crop requirements, thus reducing fertilizer costs.

 Apply milking-center wastes with manure to fields at rates that do not exceed crop needs for nitrogen.
 Take care, however, to keep soil phosphorus levels from accumulating to levels that will harm crops.

 Detention pond for storage of dairy wastewater and livestock-lot runoff.
-Source: MWPS 7, Dairy Housing and Equipment Handbook, Midwest Plan Service, Ames, Iowa.
+Source: Dairy Housing and Equipment Handbook, Midwest Plan Service, Ames, Iowa.